GetLevvel/katacoda-scenarios/rhoar-spring-boot/arquillian-cube/00-intro.md

 ## What will you do in this scenario?

-In this scenario you will create a working integration test using Arquilian Cube.
+In this scenario you will create a working integration test using Arquillian Cube.
 The integration test will test a simple web service.
 You will walk through the following steps:

 1. Configure a sample project to use Arquillian Cube
 2. Configure Arquillian Cube to run the test locally